ColditzColligula/GroupLotse-Tester/README.md

 A small GUI Application to test your **GroupLotse** Interfaces

 GroupLotse currently supports **Webhook (POST/GET), MQTT, SMS and E-Mail**.
 This Application will allow you to **test and send messages** to GroupLotse's Webhook and MQTT Interfaces.

+Feel free to import the **GroupLotse class from "GroupLotse.py"** into your personal projects.
+That way you can send messages to Grouplotse from within your applications.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/79027579/168610676-7db44721-40d9-4c0a-97c5-587ec7e01a06.png">